Home grants and concessions

 Receiving a grant or concession

-If you’re buying or building a home in Queensland, you might be eligible for the first home owner grant as well as a transfer (stamp) duty concession.
-Transfer duty applies when you transfer land in Queensland—this typically happens when you sign a contract to buy a home or when your name is added to the title of land.
+If you’re buying or building a home in Queensland, you might be eligible for the first home owner grant and a transfer (stamp) duty concession.

 Latest news announcements